What is the purpose

 drug sponsor or shareholders, not the researchers or the clinical investigators).

 are the ones recruited for testing of the investigational therapies,

-which, in some cases, will ultimately be utilized by many of us.
+which have unknown benefits and risks and which, in some cases, will ultimately be utilized by many of us.
 It

 is we who lose the most when clinical trials do not meet enrollment

 goals and fail to answer the study question ... a common and

 tragic occurrence.
 We lose the most from siloed research

 that fails to add to the body of scientific knowledge, or change

 practice, or make future research more efficient.

 Since we live with the disease and must